dmitrychebayewski/bolster-automation-cucumber-typescript/README.md

 # bs-testautomation-demo
 A small framework for corporate site testing written in Node.js/TypeScript, using WebdriverIO and Cucumber.
-The POC is short scenario, which is going to a corporate web, navigating to "About us" page and downloads the pictures of key speakers.
+The POC is short scenario, which is going to a corporate web, navigating to "About us" page and then downloading the pictures of key speakers at ${project.directory}/target/ path.

 ## Software Stack
 This project uses Node.js, TypeScript, Cucumber-JS 5 and WebdriverIO 5.